Importing changes from database

 Existing descriptions are never overwritten.
 Descriptions are imported from the database only when empty in the repository.

 Updated objects are marked with green tick icons in the navigation tree.
-The icon disappears after view gets refreshed.
+The icon disappears after the view gets refreshed.

 Renamed objects

-If the object gets renamed it behaves just as if it was deleted and created with a new name.
-This works for objects (tables, views, stored procedures and functions) and their elements (columns, unique keys, relations, triggers...).
+If the object gets renamed, it behaves just as if it was deleted and created with a new name.
+This works for objects (tables, views, stored procedures, and functions) and their elements (columns, unique keys, relations, triggers...).

 Deleted columns, keys, etc.